Street piano: Play Me, I'm Yours

 Artist Luke Jerram created the concept in 2008 of installing multiple street pianos across a city as an art installation.
 Often decorated by local artist, the project is intended to challenge the prohibition of playing music in public places without special arrangement.
 It prompts members of the public to use the piano, regardless of skill and popularity.
 Typically, a musician would have been stopped from playing outside the City of London and Sing London festival.

 By 2018, his team had installed over 1900 streetpianos in 70 cities worldwide.
-Play Me I'm Yours created a global movement of pianos being installed in public places across the world by organisations and individuals, for people to play.
+Play Me I'm Yours created a global movement of pianos being installed in public places across the world by organisations and individuals for people to play.
 The artwork is often presented in the same format, but under a different title.
-In this way, the concept, has now become part of culture.
+In this way, the concept has now become part of culture.

 Birmingham

-In 2007, Jerram installed 15 street pianos throughout Birmingham, United Kingdom, for the public to play.
+In 2007, Jerram installed 15 street pianos throughout Birmingham, for the public to play.

 Jerram said "Questioning the rules and ownership of public space 'Play Me I'm yours' is a provocation, inviting the public to engage with, activate and take ownership of their urban environment."